rome/tools/editors/vscode/README.md

 The Rome VS Code extension has experimental support for imports sorting through the "Organize Imports" code action.
 By default this action can be run using the <kbd title="Shift">⇧</kbd>+<kbd>Alt</kbd>+<kbd>O</kbd> keyboard shortcut, or is accessible through the _Command Palette_ (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>) by selecting _Organize Imports_.

-If you want this action to be run automatically when you save instead of having to call it manually, you can add the following to your editor configuration:
+You can add the following to your editor configuration if you want the action to run automatically on save instead of calling it manually:

 ```json
 {